 Here is one thing we might mean: perhaps no event simply has the properties of being past, present, and future.
 Instead, it has these properties: will be past, is present, was future.
-So instead of our three simple A- series properties-- past present future was past was present was future is past is present is future will be past will be present will be future
+So instead of our three simple A-series properties-- past present future was pastis pastwill be pastwas presentis presentwill be presentwas futureis futurewill be future